 Some discounts are also available, such as 25% off prices for those with ISIC or Euro 26 cards.
 Always ask if you can receive a discount (provided you have one of these cards!) when buying your tickets.

 Route, timetable and price details can be found at the following websites.

-- Die Bahn Useful timetable info from German Railways for both train journeys within Croatia and to Croatia, as well as routes across Europe
+- Die Bahn Useful timetable info for both train journeys within the country and international ones to Croatia, as well as routes across Europe

 Booking train tickets in Croatia